wasm-bindgen/js-bindgen/ARCHITECTURE.md

 - Running the interpreter also added overhead to the overall post-processing, while not significant, it can be a non-trivial amount in very large projects.

-In `js-bindgen` we rely on encoding information via custom sections instead.
+In `js-bindgen` we rely on embedding information via custom sections instead.
 These can easily be parsed and removed in post-processing without touching any Wasm instructions or relying on run-time behavior.